explorable-viz/esop2025/ESOP-revision-plan.md

 - [ ] [4.2.2] Explanation of "ambient" V needs to be clearer, and make it clear that V doesn't always grow (which the current text seems to suggest).
 - [ ] [4.2.2 and Fig. 11] Direction of graph is opposite to that used in Section 3.
+- [ ] [Fig. 12] Fuse into Fig. 11?
+- [ ] [4.2.2 and Fig. 12] Uses different star-graph notation from that introduced in paragraph 1 of 4.2.2.

 ## More significant changes